 So what are the other perks?

-Since cellular cameras don’t rely on the internet, they are safer from hackers (note that there are also wireless cameras that use P2P which also ensures high level of security).
-Plus, these cameras are easier to install and you can receive a live stream anywhere right on your smartphone.
+Security cameras without internet are safer from hackers in the sense that they don't have commonly exploited WiFi vulnerabilities (note that there are also wireless cameras that use P2P which also ensures a high level of security).
+Plus, these cameras are easier to install and you can receive a live stream anywhere right on your smartphone without worrying about putting it in a spot with no WiFi coverage or internet service.

 So what are the cons of cellular home camera system?